 The Druze date back to the 1100’s and also seem to be the result of a Shia split, similar to the split that birthed Alawism.
 Both sects persisted via extreme tribalism, refusing intermarriage, accepting no converts, keeping their religion secret, pretending to be Muslims to avoid persecution while still practicing the religion in secret, and especially, seeking shelter in the difficult, mountainous terrain of the Levant.

 In Yezidism, marriage across classes is strictly forbidden, again reminiscent of Hinduism.
+However, people do marry across caste nonetheless.
 Although the new Iraqi regime is basically a puppet regime of US colonialism, at least the Yezidis do have three members of the new Iraqi Parliament, all elected on the Kurdish list.